DexterShepherd/p5js-winter-session/environment-setup.md

 When you navigate to a url, your browser will load the html file associated with that address, in our case, that file _index.html_.
 The _index.html_ file is then responsible for loading any other assets or code that it needs to display properly.
 Our _index.html_ page will load _p5.min.js_ from our _libraries_ folder, and then our _sketch.js_ file.
 Once loaded, _sketch.js_ creates a`canvas` element on the page and starts running our p5.js code.

+## Running code
+##### From the index.html file

+The simplest way to view our sketch in the browser is to right click the _index.html_ files and select "open in _chrome/firefox/safari_".
+This will point the browser directly to the _index.html_ and show us the resulting web page.

+Running code this way is fine for now, but we will encounter some problems later on when trying to load images and videos into our sketches.

+##### From a local server

+As we work more with p5 we will likely need something a little more sophisticated than just pointing the browser direcly to the file.
+For this, we will use a _local web server_.
+There are about a million ways to do this so if you have a preferred web server already feel free to use that.
+For the rest of use I am recomending a NodeJS package called `http-server`.

+- To set up `http-server` we must first install [_node.js_](https://nodejs.org/en/download/) - a server side javascript runtime.
+(Just choose the LTS installer for your system, no need for anything fancy).
+You can check if node has been successfully installed by opening _Terminal_ on mac, or _Command Prompt_ on windows, typing the `node` command, and pressing enter.
+If everything is setup correctly you should see a new line with the `>` symbol.
+Try typing some javascript on like `10 + 10` and pressing enter.
+Hopefully `20` shows up on the next line.
+If it did, your good to go, type `.exit` and press enter to leave the console, if you see any errors, or can't access the node console at all, try redownloading and reinstalling node from the nodejs website.
+If you are having lots of problems, email me.
+We will get it figured out.
+- Once node is installed, we can also use the javascript package manager _NPM_ to install node js packages.
+Run the command `sudo npm install -g http-server` on a mac, or `npm install -g http-server` on windows to install our local server package.
+On mac you may have to put in your password here.
+You won't see anything show up in the terminal, but your password is being typed.
+- Once npm has finished installing our _http-server_ package, navigate to your p5js template directory, run the command `http-server`, then point your browser to the url `localhost:8080`.
+If all went well, you should see that same red rectangle we saw when opening the _index.html_ file directly.

+___Pro-mode___

+If your feeling good with this stuff, try installing a more feature rich server like _browser-sync_.
+Same basic setup, `npm install -g browser-sync` to install the package, then `browser-sync start --server --files "*"` to run the server.
+Now you have a similar server to the _http-server_ method, but everytime you save your files, the browser will automatically refresh for you.

+___A note on the console___

+As you've noticed, we will be spending a small amount of time in the console during this course.
+Don't be intimidated, you really only need to know 3 commands.
+- `ls` : List all the files in the current directory.
+- `cd` : Change directory
+- `http-server` or `browser-sync start --server --files "*"` : runs our dev server
+- press the tab key to autocomplete a file or directory name
+- press the up key to cycle through previous commands so you don't have to type the same thing over and over again.

+When you open the console you will probably be placed in your home directory.
+Type `ls` to get your bearings.
+I see Desktop, Documents, Downloads, and a bunch of other folders I would usually navigate to using the Finder app.
+Type `cd Desktop` and press enter to change directories to the Desktop directory. `ls` again shows me my _sketchbook_ folder we created, and some other files on my desktop.
+`cd sketchbook/templates` moves me into the templates folder inside the sketchbook folder. from here, I can run `http-server` to start my local server.